-Final Applications must be received within 90 days after reservation date or 60 days after completion of the project - whichever is less.
+Final Applications must be received within 60 days of the completion date or on or before the reservation expiration date of the project - whichever occurs first.
 Final applications submitted after the deadline may not be eligible for incentives.

 Step 6.
 Final Application Review.
 The CEBEEP Staff will review the Final Application and the final project documentation.
 A post-inspection may be required for verification purposes.
 Please note that the actual incentive amount paid will be based on review of the Final Application and supporting project documentation of equipment installed, and will be subject to the program specifications, and terms and conditions in the application agreement.
 It is essential that the applicant comply with all terms and conditions and ensure that the equipment installed meets the required specifications.
 Equipment specifications and program terms and conditions can be found in the program application at ConsumersEnergy.com/startsaving.
 Please note that a reservation does not guarantee an incentive.
 Multiple projects and reservations for projects at the same premise or customer may be subject to an annual cap.
 Incentive payment will be sent within six to eight weeks from the time that all the documentation is received, and the field inspection is complete.